vinkla/laravel-hashids/README.md

 $ composer require vinkla/hashids
 ```

-Add the service provider to `config/app.php` in the `providers` array.
+Add the service provider to `config/app.php` in the `providers` array, or if you're using Laravel 5.5, this can be done via the automatic package discovery. array.

 ```php
 Vinkla\Hashids\HashidsServiceProvider::class